SibaIssa/Design-and-Implementation-of-a-computational-motion-planning-algorithm/README.md

 2. **15 octagon-shaped mobile robots**  designed from scratch with dimensions (**6×7×6 [m³]**).
 3. Implementing a computational motion planning algorithm on a single robot, then developing it and expanding it for the swarm of robots.
 4. Comparing between our suggested algorithm and the famous algorithms in the literature (A*, Dijkstra, Potential Field)
 5. Extracting results that confirm the validity of the proposed algorithm and its superiority over conventional and non-traditional algorithms in terms of path-finding inevitability and other factors.
-You can check the following video: https://www.dropbox.com/s/yim75ajkh6q3i72/video.mp4?dl=0
+You can check the following [video](https://www.dropbox.com/s/yim75ajkh6q3i72/video.mp4?dl=00).

 ## Credits:
 I worked on this project with two of my colleagues:
 - [Adnan Saood](https://github.com/adnan-saood)
 - [Nada Salman](https://www.linkedin.com/in/nada-s-salman/)